Zen: Huatou and Kōan Contemplation

-During the Tang dynasty, gōng'àn (Jp. kōan) literature became popular.
-Literally meaning "public case", they were stories or dialogues, describing teachings and interactions between Zen masters and their students.
-These anecdotes give a demonstration of the master's insight.
-Kōan are meant to illustrate the non-conceptual insight (prajña) that the Buddhist teachings point to.
-During the Sòng dynasty, a new meditation method was popularized by figures such as Dahui, which was called kanhua chan ("observing the phrase" meditation), which referred to contemplation on a single word or phrase (called the huatou, "critical phrase") of a gōng'àn.
-In Chinese Chan and Korean Seon, this practice of "observing the huatou" (hwadu in Korean) is a widely practiced method.
-It was taught by the influential Seon master Chinul (1158–1210), and modern Chinese masters like Sheng Yen and Xuyun.
-Yet, while Dahui famously criticised "silent illumination," he nevertheless "did not completely condemn quiet-sitting; in fact, he seems to have recommended it, at least to his monastic disciples."
+During the Song dynasty, gōng'àn (Jp. kōan) literature became popular.
+Literally meaning "public case", they were stories or dialogues describing teachings and interactions between Zen masters and their students.
+Kōans are meant to illustrate Zen's non-conceptual insight (prajña).
+During the Song, a new meditation method was developed by Linji school figures such as Dahui (1089–1163) called kanhua chan ("observing the phrase" meditation) which referred to contemplation on a single word or phrase (called the huatou, "critical phrase") of a gōng'àn.
+Dahui famously criticised Caodong's "silent illumination."
+While the two methods of Caodong and Linji are sometimes seen as competing with each other, Schlütter writes that Dahui himself "did not completely condemn quiet-sitting; in fact, he seems to have recommended it, at least to his monastic disciples."